thefinnishstranger/BlogHub/README.md

   The frontend server will start on `http://localhost:3000`

+## Deployment

+The website is continuously integrated and deployed using GitHub Workflows.
+Changes pushed to the main branch are automatically built and deployed.
+You can view the live website at [BlogHub](https://bloglistappnikolasfrontend.fly.dev/)

 ## Contributing
 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/YourFeature`)